A combinatorial proof of a sumset conjecture of Furstenberg: Introduction

 \begin{Maintheorem} Let $r$ and $s$ be multiplicatively independent positive integers, and let $X, Y \subseteq [0,1]$ be $\times r$- and $\times s$-invariant sets, respectively.
 Define $\ogamma = \min \big ( \dimh X + \dimh Y, 1 \big)$.
 For all compact $I \subseteq \R \setminus \{0\}$ and all $\gamma < \ogamma$,

 \end{Maintheorem}

 Beyond implying \eqref{eqn_furstenberg_sumset_conjecture}, \cref{main_real_theorem_intro} gives finer quantitative information on the size of the sumset $\lambda X + \eta Y$ in terms of the unlimited $\gamma$-Hausdorff content uniformly over the parameters $\lambda$ and $\eta$.
 The uniformity in the result, which does not appear to follow from \cite{localentropy}, has found use in recent applications concerning digit problems; see, for example, \cite{GMR_add_trans_2020} and \cite{yu_digit_expansions_arxiv}.
+See \cref{remark_quantifyingA} below for some further discussion on this uniformity.

 Our proof of \eqref{eqn_furstenberg_sumset_conjecture} differs from other proofs in the literature in that it completely avoids the machinery of CP-processes and local entropy averages.
 Instead, it features an elementary, combinatorial approach that builds on the work of Peres and Shmerkin in~\cite{peresshmerkin2009}.
 Important ingredients in the proof include a quantitative discrete Marstrand theorem (\cref{thm:discretemarstrandbase}) and a subtree regularity theorem (\cref{tree_thinning_theorem}), both of which may be of independent interest.